513: The Brain That Wouldn't Die

 Let's see, I see Stieglitz and Ansel Adams and ...
 Kenny Rogers!

 Alfred Stieglitz (1864-1946) was an American photographer who was a pioneer of modern art photography and fought for many years to have photography recognized as an art form.
 Ansel Adams (1902-1984) was a photographer famous for his photographs of natural landscapes, particularly mountains.
-Kenny Rogers is a successful country music artist who has sold roughly 120 million records over his career.
+Kenny Rogers (1938-2020) was a successful country music artist who has sold roughly 120 million records over his career.

 They’re taking pictures of Betty Rubble!